pivotal/docs-tap/application-accelerator/creating-accelerators/custom-types.hbs.md

 # Using Custom Types

-You can declare new `types` in `accelerator.yaml`.
+This topic tells you how to declare new `types` in `accelerator.yaml`

 These can be used for options declaration, in addition to the built-in types `string`, `number`, and `boolean`.

 In `accelerator.yaml`, use the `types` entry (inside the top-level